-SHV Energy is a leading global distributor of off-grid energy, including LPG and small-scale LNG.
-The company is also active in sustainable fuels and renewable energy.
-With products and services predominantly used for heating, cooking and transport, SHV Energy provides decentralised, low-carbon, and clean energy solutions to 30 million business and residential customers in 23 countries across four continents.
-Brands include Calor, Ipragaz, Liquigas, Pinnacle, Primagaz, Xiwei, and Supergas.
+SHV Energy is a leading global distributor of off-grid energy including LPG and small-scale LNG, as well as being active in sustainable fuels and renewable energy solutions.
+Its products and services provide decentralised, low-carbon, and clean energy solutions to 30 million business and residential customers predominantly for heating, cooking, and transportation.
+The company operates in over 25 countries and across four continents through brands such as Calor, Ipragaz, Liquigas, Pinnacle, Primagaz, Xiwei, Supergas, Supergasbras, PetroMax, EM3, and SunSource.